 Getting Ready To Franchise Checklist:

-1 – Have a proven, consistent and validated business model from which the franchise can be based on.
+- Have a proven, consistent and validated business model on which the franchise can be based.
 The corporate location doesn’t need to be “beautiful”, but should be functional and able to be shown to prospective buyers.

-3 – Systems are critical to making a franchise business model work.
-You should have technology in place, operating procedures and day to day methodologies for how to deliver your product or service to customers.
+- Systems are critical to making a franchise business model work.
+You should have technology in place, operating procedures and day-to-day methodologies for how to deliver your product or service to customers.
 Every business should have a backbone built on technology, if you don’t have some kind of system in place, you probably haven’t looked hard enough.
-The good news is that for virtually every business, there are a variety of options and most are very cost effective.
+The good news is that for virtually every business, there are a variety of options and most are very cost-effective.

-6 – Have a great brand in place, your logo, website, brochures, business cards and overall look and feel need to be immaculate.
-Franchise buyers will criticize everything and generally will invest in the best looking and feeling brands.
+- Have a great brand in place, your logo, website, brochures, business cards and overall look and feel need to be immaculate.
+Franchise buyers will criticize everything and generally will invest in the best-looking and feeling brands.
 Spend the time and money to make your brand look appealing and you will be more successful in your franchise development.

-9 – Be capitalized, you will need some funding to launch your franchise model, in part to develop the franchise business, but also to market and execute the franchise program.
+- To be capitalized, you will need some funding to launch your franchise model, in part to develop the franchise business, but also to market and execute the franchise program.

 For more information on how to get ready to franchise your business and what you should have in place before you franchise your model.